ricardopsantos/RJSP_Security/README.md

 ```

-## Sample working rojects
+## Sample working projects

-Inside the folders __RJSecuritySampleClient__ and __RJSecuritySampleServer__ can be found sample app (Swift) and WebServer (Vapor) ready to use.
-Booth the app and server have RJSP_Security lib installed via SPM and work as a live example.
+Inside the folders __RJSecuritySampleClient__ and __RJSecuritySampleServer__ can be found sample client app (Swift) and sample server (Vapor Swift) ready to use.

+Booth the client app and server use RJSP_Security lib installed via SPM and are a live working example of the key exchange process, and then secure comunication.

-Open both projects on Xcode, start the server, and then start the app.
+Open both projects on Xcode, start the server (first), and then start the app.

 ![alt text](_Documents/image1.png)

-The flow is as follows:
+The example flow is as follows:

-* The app (client) send is public key to the server (on the request body) and his user id (on the request header)
+* The app (client) send is public key to the server (on the request body).
+Also sends his userID (on the request header).
-* The server store the user id and the user public key and returns his public key
+* The server store the userID and the user public key (for future secure comunication) and returns to the client app the server public key.
-* The app (client) receives the server public key, and then do a secure/encripted request to the server
+* The app (client) receives the server public key, and then with is (client) private key do a secure/encripted request to the server.
-* The server receives the encripted request, decript it using the client public key and his (server) private key and returns the decripted message
+* The server receives the encripted request, and decript it using the client public key (stored on setep 1) and his (server) private key.
+After decripting the message, the server just return it as a "proof" of sucess.